skypilot-org/skypilot/docs/source/reference/api.rst

 Python API
 =================

-SkyPilot offers a programmatic API in Python, which is used under the hood by the :ref:`CLI <cli>`.
+SkyPilot offers a programmatic API in Python, which is used under the hood by the :ref:`CLI <cli-reference>`.

 .. note::